Halford Capital

 3. Annual Revenue and Cash Flow

-Higher revenue businesses represent lower risk.
-A business generating $2M annually with strong margins will get a better rate than a business doing $200K, all else being equal.
-Lenders look at the debt service coverage ratio (DSCR) to make sure you can comfortably handle payments.
+Higher revenue means lower risk in the lender's eyes.
+A business generating $2M annually with strong margins will get a better rate than one doing $200K, all else being equal.
+Lenders check the debt service coverage ratio (DSCR) to make sure you can comfortably handle the new payments.

 4. Collateral

-Secured loans (backed by real estate, equipment, or other assets) carry lower rates than unsecured loans because the lender has recourse if you default.
+Secured loans (backed by real estate, equipment, or other assets) carry lower rates than unsecured loans because the lender has something to recover if you default.
 This is why commercial real estate rates and equipment financing rates are often lower than unsecured term loans or lines of credit.

 5. Loan Amount and Term

-Larger loans often carry lower rates because the lender earns more absolute interest.
-Longer terms may carry higher rates to compensate for the extended risk exposure.
+Larger loans often carry lower rates because the lender earns more in absolute interest.
+Longer terms may carry higher rates to compensate for the extended risk.
 SBA loans are an exception because the government guarantee keeps long-term rates competitive.

 Understanding the True Cost: APR vs. Factor Rates